umich-brcf-bioinf/Jacquard/doc/summarize.rst

 |                       | | confident somatic call for this sample-position.   |
 +-----------------------+------------------------------------------------------+

-See summary VCF metaheaders for full list of summary tags and descriptions.
+Refer to the summary VCF metaheaders for a full list of summary tags and descriptions.